abhi9bakshi/scorm-hands-on/readme.md

 Upon opening the page, you see many lines of javascript.
 Skipping all that, jump directly to body section(line 193).
 There you can see two functions, **RenderTest** and **AddTagLine**.
 The function **AddTagLine** simply injects a line from _contentfunctions.js_.
 Let's seehow **RenderTest** function works.

-if you have dealt with _Spaghetti Code_ earlier, you will feel right at home here.
+If you have dealt with _Spaghetti Code_ earlier, you will feel right at home here.
 But trust me, we can get through it if we take it in one piece at a time.
 In order to understand **RenderTest** function, you must know first what happens during the initialization.
 So, let's get started:

 **Line 35 - Line 39**